astroumd/hochunk3D/running/README.md

 quick one), do this in this directory:

        # first ensure the running/ directory is in your $PATH
-       cd running
+       cd hochunk3d/running
        source rc1

+       # create a root directory for a set of models, and move there
+       cd ..
+       mkdir run_bench
+       cd run_bench

-       # make symlinks to the template model
+       # make symlinks to the template model you want to start from
        ln -s ../models/modcII_quick/mctherm.par
        ln -s ../models/parfiles